PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

-In real world examples you will rarely have to cast your parameters like that, since in an INSERT statement or a WHERE clause comparing the parameter to a table column the data type will be clear from the context.
+In real world examples you will rarely have to cast your parameters like that, since in an INSERT statement or a WHERE clause comparing the parameter to a table column, the data type will be clear from the context.

 When binding the parameters to a query, PyGreSQL not only adapts the basic types like ``int``, ``float``, ``bool`` and ``str``, but also tries to make